ekopen/market_data_stream/Notes.md

 3. Threading. the data stream is heavy and any additionally logging can slow it down, so we need to use threading

 # Next steps
+- replace warm with clikchouse and hot with kdb
 - finish logging error database
     - may need to add extra try loops and logs across the board
 - show the new loggs on streamlit from diagnostics